BLCM/bl3mods/skruntskrunt/boss-rush-slaughter/README.md

 Dev Instructions
 ================

-If you want to modify the software raid.py is the main generator of the hotfix.
+If you want to modify the software `gen_boss_rush_3000.py` is the main generator of the hotfix. `boss.py` is full of boss definitions, and `bpchar-gen.py` let's you just use json to define the menu for the hyperion slaughter star.

 * `gen_boss_rush_3000.py` - main program
 * `boss_rush_3000.bl3hotfix` - generated via `python3 gen_boss_rush_3000.py`